-- c.
-Preliminary LEED Checklist; - d.-Preliminary Boston Climate Resiliency Checklist reflecting proposed outcomes; - e.
+- d.
+Preliminary Boston Climate Resiliency Checklist reflecting proposed outcomes; - e.
 Key resilient development; and - f.
-Green building strategies. - 4.
-A description and illustration of the parking and transportation plan for the proposed development including strategies to minimize automobile use.
-Proposals should exceed the minimum requirements of Boston Bicycle Parking Guidelines. - 5.- A site plan (I"= 20' scale) showing the building footprint, the zoning setback including landscaping, fencing, walkways, and driveway and any new curb cut at the sidewalk.
-The Site Plan should illustrate how the project meets the Urban Design Guidelines in relation to the immediate site context. - 6.
-Schematic floor plans (1/8" = 1'-0" scale) showing the basement, ground floor, upper floor(s), and roof including room dimensions, square footage of rooms, overall building dimensions, and the gross square footage of the building. - 7.
-Building Elevations (1/8" = 1'-0" scale) showing all sides of the proposed building, architectural details, building height and notations of proposed materials. - 8.
+Green building strategies. - 2.- A site plan (I"= 20' scale) showing the building footprint, the zoning setback including landscaping, fencing, walkways, and driveway and any new curb cut at the sidewalk.
+The Site Plan should illustrate how the project meets the Urban Design Guidelines in relation to the immediate site context.

+- 4. Schematic floor plans (1/8" = 1'-0" scale) showing the basement, ground floor, upper floor(s), and roof including room dimensions, square footage of rooms, overall building dimensions, and the gross square footage of the building. - 5.
+Building Elevations (1/8" = 1'-0" scale) showing all sides of the proposed building, architectural details, building height and notations of proposed materials. - 6.
 Street elevations (at appropriate scale, e.g. 1/8"=1'-0") showing the relationships of the proposed building to the massing, building height and architectural style of adjacent buildings.
-This street context drawing may combine drawings with photographs in any manner that clearly depicts the relationship of the new building to existing buildings. - 9.
+This street context drawing may combine drawings with photographs in any manner that clearly depicts the relationship of the new building to existing buildings. - 7.
 Perspective drawings drawn at eye-level and aerial views that show the project in the context of the surrounding area.